 Currency Fixed at a Set Value to a Single Currency

-These countries promise to always give the same amount in their currency for each unit of currency to which it is fixed.
+According to the World Bank's "AREAER 2016 report", these countries had fixed currencies.
+AREAER is an acronym for the Annual Report on Exchange Arrangements and Exchange Restrictions.
+In this report, the following nations promise to always give the same amount in their currency for each unit of currency to which it is fixed.

 |Saudi Arabia||Riyal||3.75||U.S. dollar|

 In addition to the countries on the table, there are 14 countries that use common fixed currencies.
 There are seven countries in Central Africa that use the Central African franc.
 They are: Cameroon, Central African Republic, Chad, Equatorial Guinea, Gabon, and Republic of the Congo.
 There are seven countries in West Africa that use the West African franc.
 They are Benin, Burkina Faso, Guinea-Bissau, Ivory Coast, Mali, Niger, Senegal, and Togo.
 Each currency is tied to the euro at 655.957 CFA to one euro.